builderby/nft-updater-cli/README.md

 ### Update Multiple NFTs

 Provide a JSON file path when prompted after selecting "Multiple".
-We have included an example JSON file in the root directory.
-Named multiNFTExample.json, it contains two NFTs to update.
+We have included an example JSON file in the root directory named multiNFTExample.json, it contains two NFTs to update as an example.

 ## API Documentation